 All dogs and cats released, must be microchipped and lifetime registered.

-For enquiries on lost animals, please contact Council's Animal Holding Facility.
+For enquiries on lost animals, please contact our Animal Holding Facility on 02 9839 6000 or email.
 You can also search the list of dogs, cats and other animals currently held at the Animal Holding Facility through our PetsOnline database.

-Council's after hours service is only available for emergency situations involving a dangerous or restricted breed dog roaming or where a dog attack has occurred.
-Should you require assistance please contact the local Police who will contact Council's After Hours Service if they require assistance.
+Our after hours service is only available for emergency situations involving a dangerous or restricted breed dog roaming or where a dog attack has occurred.
+Should you require assistance please contact the local Police who will contact our After Hours Service on 02 9839 6000 if they require assistance.

-Should you find livestock roaming free or in a dangerous place please contact Council during business hours.
+Should you find livestock roaming free or in a dangerous place please contact us during business hours 02 9839 6000.
 If outside of business hours please contact the local Police.